 The picture gets a little more sticky when it comes to the Apple AirPods Pro, though.
 For the same price as the Powerbeats Pro, the AirPods Pro offer a smaller battery case, ANC, a slew of iOS-specific features, a smaller battery pack, and that distinctive Apple aesthetic.
 While we here at SoundGuys don’t particularly care for it, AirPods have become a sort of status symbol, and that matters to some.
 Where the Powerbeats Pro trash every other true-wireless option on the market in terms of battery life, the AirPods Pro might be enough for you if the 5-hour runtime is enough for your daily use.

 Should you buy the Powerbeats Pro?

-If you’ve got the money, sure.
+If you’ve got the money, yeah: these are among the best Beats audio products out there.
 These things are expensive, and a stellar example why people are willing to pay a lot of money for headphones on general.
 They may offer a lot, but you’ll have to spend to get it.

 The Powerbeats Pro directly address the most egregious design shortcomings of Apple’s AirPods, and hit the market as a credible alternative for iPhone users.
 However, there are cheaper true wireless earbuds out there, and if you have an Android phone: AAC earphones tend to fall short a bit.
 Additionally, if you’re okay with corded earphones: you may want to grab the newly-released Powerbeats instead.
 Not only are they cheaper, but boast better battery life as well.